 Employees shall not take any action which would compromise the security of any of the systems.
 This would include the unauthorized release or sharing of passwords and the intentional disabling of any security features of the systems.
-Employees shall not take any actions which may adversely affect the integrity, functionality, or reliability of any computer (for example, the installation of hardware or software not authorized by the Technology Officer or Executive Director).
+Employees shall not take any actions which may adversely affect the integrity, functionality, or reliability of any computer (for example, the installation or use of hardware or software not authorized by the Director of Technology and Digital Learning).

-Employees shall report to the Technology Officer any actions by staff or students which would violate the security or integrity of any of the systems whenever such actions become known to them in the normal course of their work duties.
+Employees shall report to the Director of Technology and Digital Learning any actions by staff or students which would violate the security or integrity of any of the systems whenever such actions become known to them in the normal course of their work duties.
 This shall not be construed as creating any liability for employees for the computer-related misconduct of students.